djeada/Linux-Notes/notes/processes.md

 ## Processes

-In Linux, we create "processes" whenever we interact with the system.
-A process is a numbered instance of a running program, and it is created every time we execute a command, open an application, or launch a system service.
-Modern systems can run many processes concurrently, with the operating system (OS) quickly switching between them on the CPU.
-On multicore CPUs, each core can execute multiple processes at the same time by quickly switching between them.
+In Linux, we make "processes" when we work with the system.
+A process is a numbered part of a running program, and it is made every time we do a command, open an app, or start a system service.
+Modern systems can run many processes at the same time, with the operating system (OS) quickly changing between them on the CPU.
+On multicore CPUs, each core can run multiple processes at the same time by quickly changing between them.

 There are two types of processes:

-* `Shell job`: A task that is launched using a command written in the shell.
+* `Shell job`: A task that starts using a command written in the shell.
 These are also known as interactive processes.
-* `Daemon`: Utility applications that run silently in the background to monitor and maintain particular subsystems to ensure the operating system's proper functionality.
-These processes are often launched with root privileges.
+* `Daemon`: Utility apps that run quietly in the background to watch and maintain certain subsystems to make sure the operating system works properly.
+These processes are often started with root privileges.

-To view a list of all processes on the system, use the ps command:
+To see a list of all processes on the system, use the ps command:

 ```
 ps -ef